olivierodo/bolibot/README.md

 To host and install *Bolibot* you have to :
 * Create a google translate api key
 * Create a slack token
+* Create your commands and take the verification token

 If you wants to add a new language edit [default.json](/config/defaulg.json)

 ## Heroku